History of the Jews in Africa: North Africa and the Maghreb

 The largest influx of Jews to Africa came after the Spanish Inquisition after the Fall of Granada and the end of Islamic Spain.
 The mass exodus and expulsion of the Iberian Jews began in 1492, Sicilian Jews were affected soon afterwards.
 Many of these Sephardi Jews settled primarily in the Maghreb under Muslim and Ottoman patronage.
 Morocco, Tunisia, Libya and Algeria as well as Egypt became home to significant Jewish communities.
 These communities were later incorporated into the Ottoman millet system as Africanized Ottoman Jews, bound by the laws of the Talmud and Torah but with allegiance to the Caliph of Constantinople.

 Tanzania

 The Nyambo are a tribe that lives in Tanzania, northern Tanzania, and Southern Uganda as Ankole.
 Though they have been Christians for centuries, they assert they are descendants of Hebrews who arrived in the Horn of Africa long before the arrival of Somali nomads.
 Some say that Nyambo means "Hebrew" in their language.

+Sudan

+We know little more about the presence of Jews in modern times in the territories of today's Sudan, and what is known is that in the 20th and 19th centuries a permanent Jewish community was founded, which at its peak totaled approximately one thousand Jews, and that Jewish community was closed in the 1970s.